MATCHMAKER

 A. If you obtain a pass from your local party, you should ensure that you behave with the utmost transparency if acting as a political practitioner during the conference.
 Even if attending in a purely personal capacity, without undertaking work directly on behalf of your employer or work for clients, you are recommended to disclose the nature of your work.
 In any event, those attending in a personal capacity cannot subsequently use information gained at conference in the course of post-conference work in your role as an in-house practitioner or consultant.

 A. The Code of Conduct prohibits any practitioner from holding a Parliamentary pass, regardless of any assurances about not using the pass, except with in truly exceptional circumstances.
 The Public Affairs Code Notes that “No person required to appear on the Public Affairs Register may hold a pass conferring entitlement to access to the Palace of Westminster, the Scottish Parliament, the National Assembly for Wales, the Northern Ireland Assembly, the Greater London Authority, or their associated departments or agencies, except with the explicit written and public permission of the Public Affairs Board Executive Committee, and only then in truly exceptional circumstances”.
-Please note this entirely framed by – and contingent on – the idea of truly exceptional circumstances and not, for example, working for an APPG.
+Please note this entirely framed by the idea of truly exceptional circumstances and not, for example, working for an APPG.

 Q. We contracted a market research company to carry out anonymous research with Assembly Members.
 We learned later that the market research company had made a small payment to each Assembly Member who had responded.
 Have we breached the Public Affairs Code?